 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter

 Should you worry?

 The majority of people who’ve gotten sick from measles in recent years have been unvaccinated—so the first thing you can do to protect yourself is make sure your immunizations are up-to-date, says Dr. Lee.
 People traveling overseas, especially those with children younger than 1, should also talk to their doctors about how they can protect themselves.

 And while most people certainly shouldn’t panic about measles, it does help to be aware of the threat it can pose—especially if you know there is an outbreak in your area, or in a location you're planning to visit.
-(So far this year, measles has been reported in Arkansas, California, Connecticut, Florida, Illinois, Indiana, Kansas, Louisiana, Maryland, Michigan, Missouri, Nevada, New Jersey, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, and Washington, as well as the District of Columbia.)
+(So far this year, measles outbreaks have been reported in New York, Washington, Texas, Illinois, and California.)

 All the time, but especially during an outbreak, it’s important to know if you and your children are up-to-date on your measles vaccines—and to talk to your doctor about what to do if you're not.
 If an unvaccinated person gets the vaccine within 72 hours of being exposed to measles, he or she may receive some protection or may develop a milder case.
 Doctors can also give a medicine called immunoglobulin (IG) to unvaccinated people, which may also provide some protection.